essi-ylonen/cross-platform-development-examples/README.md

 - Custom components
 - Passing props
 - State variables + form handling and handling user input
+- FlatList with custom component
+- FlatList with an Insert Modal

 This Topics list will be updated during the course.